William-OD/William-OD/README.md

 William O'Donnell

-1st Year Ph.D. researching next generation muography detectors for built infrastructure monitoring with Lynkeos Technology and the Nuclear and Hadron Physics group at the University of Glasgow.
+3rd Year Ph.D. student looking at the use of image-based machine learning methods for next generation muography.
+Affiliated with Lynkeos Technology and the Nuclear and Hadron Physics group at the University of Glasgow.

 <!---